arbindo/mimock/docs/docs.md

 A mock can have a name, description, route, httpMethod and so on as mentioned in the API model of the Mock entity.

 The structure of mock entity mimics the actual endpoint.
 The mocks will be setup by the user via API or UI based upon their requirements.
-Whenever the actual endpoints are called, the request is intercepted and the stored mocked entity is called to test the API behaviour and expected response results.
+Whenever the actual endpoints are called, the request is intercepted, and the stored mocked entity is called to test the API behaviour and expected response results.

 #### Platform Settings

-This entity contains the feature control of the platform for the every user.
+This entity contains the feature control of the platform for every user.

-Currently there is a single platform setting common for all users but in the upcoming releases these platform settings will be converted to an each user-specific setting and this will be permitted/restricted by the access management policies decided by the developers who are using the tool.
+Currently there is a single platform setting common for all users but in the upcoming releases these platform settings will be converted to each user-specific setting and this will be permitted/restricted by the access management policies decided by the developers who are using the tool.

 Some of the current settings include export/import of mocks, auto flush of recycle bin and so on.